 PREXC Structure.
-A presentation of an agency's budget structured/arranged in a hierarchical manner to depict the logical relationship among programs, activities, and projects; and between programs and the agency's Organizational Outcomes.
+A presentation of an agency's budget structured/arranged in a hierarchical manner to depict the logical relationship among P/A/Ps; and between programs and the agency's Organizational Outcomes.

-Program/Activity/Project (PAP).
+Program / Activity / Project (P/A/P).
 Any work process or group of work processes undertaken to realize the outputs and outcomes of an agency.
 This is represented by an item of appropriation in the national budget.